OxydeTheItalian/z4lab-discord-bot/README.md

 ## database setup

-The bot will load the configs files first and then override them with the database.
+The bot will load the config files first and then override them with the database.
 So don't remove the config files after merging the settings into the database.

 ### first use